 Many of these coffees are producers that come back to the menu year after year, but some of them are coffees that were too good or too interesting to pass up and represent a one-time buy.
 What makes both of these menus possible, and is something else that sets Passenger apart, is the fact that we freeze all of our green (raw, unroasted) coffee, when it lands in the US.
 This completely halts the aging process and allows the coffee to stay fresh indefinitely.
 Specialty Coffee guru George Howell was the first person to freeze green coffee and I have been doing it for years at this point.
 Passenger has been doing it since day one."

 How has the Lancaster community shaped your business?

 "It is a very interesting time to be in Lancaster.
 Growing up here, there was very little reason to spend time downtown.
 This could not be further from the truth now.
 It is a remarkably affordable city and that is allowing makers of all sorts to call Lancaster home.
 Its proximity to Baltimore, Philadelphia, DC, and New York is exactly what gave me hope that we could start a successful wholesale roastery here.
 It is also this fact that has allowed us to have an incredibly progressive café in small-town America.
-Many of our customers are visitors from out of town, or relocated from larger cities."> "The most wonderful coffee they have ever experienced — devoid of ego"
+Many of our customers are visitors from out of town, or relocated from larger cities.

 Also, I would say that being in this community has let us experiment way more than being in a place like New York or San Francisco.
 That may sound crazy, but it comes down to simple economics.
 Our rent is a fraction of what you would pay for a similar space with similar foot traffic in New York.
 We can sell far fewer coffees and still keep the doors open.
 As such, it has allowed us to really create a special, unique, courageous retail experience that simply might not make it elsewhere."

-What is the most exciting part of the Third Wave coffee movement?
+What most excites you about the Third Wave coffee movement?

 How did Passenger get started roasting?